This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you speak Spanish, you can check out the menu ahead of time.
 It’s not cheap — expect entree prices around US$12 — but it’s not outrageously priced either.

 To get there, exit Puerta 5 and take a left.
 Shortly thereafter, take a right onto a side street and you’ll see black signs pointing you down the long driveway to the restaurant.

 When you’re done exploring, exit the ruins at Puerta/Gate 2 and walk through the parking lot to the main road (pickup is also available at Gate 3).
 The bus will pick you up at that main intersection, on the far side of the road.
 You shouldn’t have to wait more than 20 minutes.
 If you didn’t originally buy a round-trip ticket, you can pay when you board.

-The site closes at 5pm but buses will continue running until 6pm or later.
+The site closes at 5pm but there are buses until 6pm or later.
 The ride back takes slightly longer due to the routing, but it’s still easy.
-T

-he final stop is back at the bus station where you started, or you can get off at Indios Verdes and take the metro from there.
-Indios Verdes is a busy bus station and can be overwhelming if you’re not used to Latin American buses and navigating your way around, so skip it if you’re not prepared for an adventure!
+The final stop is back at the bus station where you started, or you can get off at Indios Verdes and take the metro from there.
+Indios Verdes is a busy, overwhelming station so skip it if you’re not used to Latin American travel!

 I re-visited Teotihuacan in 2020 to check out the Teotihuacan Nocturno experience, which includes nighttime entry to see the pyramids lit up.
 It ends with a light and sound show projected on the Pyramid of the Sun.

 If that sounds interesting to you, check out my full review of Teotihuacan at night.